Advanced Healthcare Directives in PA

 These valuable tips for custody battles can make the difference between winning or losing.

 When custody is part of a divorce or just the amicable split of an unmarried couple, most parties hope the child custody arrangements can be agreed upon quickly and amicably.
 Unfortunately, child custody can become contentious.
 If custody has to be decided by a judge or arbitrator, you can help your position by following these tips for custody battles.
-When in doubt, talk with a good child custody lawyer near you.
+When in doubt, talk with a good custody lawyer near you.
 Our custody lawyers serve clients in Montgomery County and Bucks County, PA.

 Understand the factors involving the best interests of your children.